Scalable learning of macroscopic stochastic dynamics: METHODOLOGY

 \subsection{Closure modeling of macroscopic dynamics}

-Existing works on macroscopic dynamics identification typically involve two components: discovering the closures for macroscopic observables, and jointly identifying their dynamics~\cite{chenConstructingCustomThermodynamics2023a, fu2023simulate, boral2023neural}.
-Our work adopts the same two components for macroscopic dynamics identification.
-Assume we are given the data distribution $\mathcal{D}$ of the large system, consisting of multiple snapshots of the large system, we will first generate temporal training data pairs as follows.
+Existing works on macroscopic dynamics derivation typically involve two components: discovering the closures for macroscopic observables, and jointly deriving their dynamics~\cite{chenConstructingCustomThermodynamics2023a, fu2023simulate, boral2023neural}.
+Our work adopts the same two components for macroscopic dynamics derivation.
+Assume we are given the dataset $D$ of the large system, consisting of multiple snapshots of the large system, we will first generate temporal training data pairs as follows.

+\paragraph*{Partial evolution scheme.} We propose a scheme for locally evolving the microscopic dynamics of a large system within a small spatial patch, which we refer to as the \emph{partial evolution scheme}.
+The purpose of this scheme is to generate locally evolved training data pairs $\{\bx_t, \bx_{t+\delta t,\mathcal I}\}$ by evolving the microscopic dynamics on a small patch for a short time interval.